 - Support is available for informed and responsible decision making by students and alumni.

 It is Davidson College's policy to admit qualified students and administer all educational, athletic, financial and employment activities without discrimination based on race, color, gender, national origin, religion, age, sexual orientation, disability, or any other status protected by applicable federal, state, or local law unless allowed by law and deemed necessary to the administration of the college's educational programs or operations.

 This policy applies to all terms and conditions of employment as well as all academic, athletic, and other educational admissions, enrollment, participation, and programming.
-Davidson College expects that any employer or third-party organization representing an employer that posts a position through the Center for Career Development or uses the college's facilities for the purpose of recruiting for full-time, part-time, temporary or intern positions adheres to this policy and complies with federal and state equal employment opportunity laws in its recruiting and hiring.
+Davidson College expects that any employer or third-party organization representing an employer that posts a position through the Matthews Center or uses the college's facilities for the purpose of recruiting for full-time, part-time, temporary or intern positions adheres to this policy and complies with federal and state equal employment opportunity laws in its recruiting and hiring.

 Student Recruiting Policy

 Interview No-Show Policy